Homepage > Journal > What is flat design?

 • Responsible for lower detection of elements.

-What is Flat Design?
+What is flat design?
 Summary

-1. Flat Design is a minimalist design style of user interfaces for digital products.
+1. Flat design is a minimalist design style of user interfaces for digital products.

-8. Skeuomorphism allows us to create simple, evocative affordances in user interfaces that help users understand functionalities and how things work much faster.
+10. Skeuomorphism allows us to create simple, evocative affordances in user interfaces that help users understand functionalities and how things work much faster.

-9. The conventionalization of design patterns supported the design of interfaces that became "readable" through their recognition.
+11. The conventionalization of design patterns supported the design of interfaces that became "readable" through their recognition.

-11. Skeuomorphism has an important educational role.
+13. Skeuomorphism has an important educational role.

-13. Material Design mimics the way of working but does so in a simplified way.
+15. Material Design mimics the way of working but does so in a simplified way.

 How you like that: